PolyKen/LightDataFrame/README.md

 A light and user-friendly data structure with convenient filter used to process csv files or tables. <br>

 ## Quick Example
-- print orders in Oct.
-2017/2018 sorted in price
+- print orders made in Oct.
+2017/2018 sorted by price
 ```
 from DataFrame import DataFrame